Estimated read time: 13 minutes

 Serious, but fun.
 Not silly.

 The same set-up here.
 United Way’s work is serious, but there’s still room to have fun and share information in a fun (conversational) way.

 These questions might help you define your voice:

 - How would you describe your typical customer

 - How would you describe a customer group you would like to engage but haven’t been able to?

 - How would you describe the atmosphere in your business environment?
 This could be in your store, over the phone, etc.

 - How would you describe how you want your business to be described by the public?

-The answers could give you a clue to what your brand voice might be.
+The answers could give you a clue about your brand voice.
 Let’s take a look at potential answers and how they might help you.
-(This example is totally made up and does not reflect an actual business that I know of.)
+(This example is made up and does not reflect an actual business I know of.)